Stencyl/stencylpedia/block-reference/drawing/styles.md

 ![set-color-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/1%20-%20Styles/set-color.png)

-Sets the color used in drawing shapes (does not apply to fonts).
+Sets the color used for filling shapes (does not apply to fonts).
 You can select the color using the color picker, drag in a color attribute or drag in any block that returns a color.

 ```
 g.fillColor = [COLOR];